coupling is an insidious convention

 In younger years it was monogamy I was wary of after coming to realise I wasn’t much suited to it.
 Many aren’t.
 Kipnis certainly wasn’t and thought it meant “being asked to commit to unmet needs as the price of social stability”.
-She thought the problem was when “monogamy isn’t a desire but an enforced compliance system with partners as cops and surveillance experts”.
+She thought the problem was when “monogamy isn’t a desire but an enforced compliance system with partners as cops and surveillance experts.”

 It was opinions like that I had to seek out in literature having never met anyone in the flesh who shared compatible values regarding relationships.
-It felt alien being expected to attach oneself to a singular person, supposedly for the duration, thereafter having to do everything in consort, never straying too far, doing little that didn’t include them, requiring approval by them, and on top of that having to commit generally to a set of cultural norms however alien and unsuitable they felt.
+It felt alien being expected to attach to a singular person, supposedly for the duration, thereafter having to do everything in consort, never straying too far, doing little that didn’t include them, requiring approval by them, and on top of that having to commit generally to a set of cultural norms however unsuitable they were.

 Attachments are basic to being human of course.
 They’re an inheritance from primordial roots and without them survival would've been impossible.
 But throughout history these bonds were always with the wider group.
 Relatedness was dispersed among the many.
 Now cohabitation is inside tiny nuclear units physically shared with fewer and fewer people in a world where connections to the extended flock are increasingly transactional with instrumentality determining interests, motivations and desires.